pranavan200006/MDML/README.md

 `git push --set-upstream origin new-branch`
 After pushing the changes you are now good to send the pull request and after evaluation we can commit it in the main-branch.

+# To start the Tool

+`Python3 main.py` then you can run the tool

+# Product Features

+* Malicious File Detection
+* Malicious URL Detection

+Thank for your Reading....